 Whitehall Conservation Area

 The entrance is located on the south side of Wood Street, just east of the Lake Whitehall parking lot.
 If heading west, turn left just after the property sign.
-The entrance is a large park-like area.
+The entrance is a large park-like area and is plowed in winter.
 Park on the grass after driving in, before the gate.
 The trail is the “Spine Road” behind the gate.

 This property is adjacent to Whitehall State Park and Hopkinton’s Reed Park, both easily accessed from this property.